 Arcachon.
 This is a popular resort within 30 miles or so south-west of Bordeaux.
 It’s the home of France’s largest sand dune.
-In addition there is the beach, the marina, and belle epoche-style buildings.
-It sits on the Arcachon Bay, as well as being near the ocean.
+In addition, there is the beach, the marina, and belle epoche-style buildings.
+It sits on Arcachon Bay, as well as being near the ocean.

 Cap Ferret lies at the most southerly tip of the Lege-Cap-Ferret peninsula, almost due-west of Bordeaux on the Atlantic.
 Celebrities and other rich folks come here to sun and to live.
-There’s a lighthouse and beaches on the Lege-Cap-Ferret peninsula.
+There are a lighthouse and beaches on the Lege-Cap-Ferret peninsula.